Blooym/workerlink/README.md

 ## Setup

-In order to use this, you will need to create a 'wrangler.toml' file with the following contents:
+In order to setup Shortlink on Cloudflare, create a 'wrangler.toml' file with the following contents:

 ```toml
 name = "shortlink"